 If you love the Cathedral and are drawn to a "small church" feel, St. Brigid's might be just the right place for you!

-Each service begins with a wide welcome, an overview of the service and music practice before we gather with the help of an opening song and prayers.
+Each service begins in the narthex (near the front doors) with a wide welcome, an overview of the service and music practice before we gather with the help of an opening song and prayers.

 As we sing, we move into the nave (a fancy word for the main worship space) to listen to Holy Scripture.
 We read scripture and sing together, and listen to a sermon.
 Often we are given the opportunity to discuss the sermon together.

 We then move to a table nearby with a variety of art supplies and other materials to allow us to pray in an embodied and creative way.